 The focus of the CAP2.0 Project is to continue to foster the actions of the City, as well as our community’s agencies, companies and organizations, in moving toward:

 - Adapting to climate change

 - Past Public Meetings

 The CAP2.0 project plan was developed in consultation with the Mayor’s Ad Hoc Climate Recovery Ordinance Work Group, a group that included the Mayor, three City Councilors, representatives from the City Executive Team, representatives from the Chamber of Commerce, and many other community members.
-The project earned support from City Council.
+The project earned support from City Council to begin in 2018.